Insurtech Valuations: Where is the ROI?

 This is a beautiful picture of what I’m talking about.

 - Profit: Most carriers earn 10-20% pre-tax profit on their total revenue.
 Lemonade’s profit was up … to negative 44% of total revenue.
 They could cut 100% of their G&A and technology spend and still be in the hole.
-When you consider that the company’s net revenues (total revenue minus claims & reinsurance) are $107M, the operating losses of $166M are actually negative 155% of its revenue, too.

 The point that I am trying to hammer home is that we’ve been listening to hype about Insurtech for nearly a decade now, but where is the real disruption?
 Global Insurtech investments passed $1.38 billion in Q3 alone.[v]
 Investors have plowed over $30 billion dollars into the space.[vi]
 Where are the big successes?
 Which Insurtechs have demonstrated an ability to grow profitably?